 If needed, we can work with different compounding companies to acquire products that are less common and more convenient in dosing.
 For example, some pills can be made into gels that are applied to the skin for easier administration, or into “tiny tabs” so they are smaller in size.
 If you’d prefer to fill a prescription that we do carry at a third party online pharmacy instead of with us, we a have a once a year $15 prescription transfer fee to offset the time of transferring the prescription paperwork.

 With our wide array of imaging modalities, we can get the most comprehensive internal look at our patients.
-This allows us to better determine what is going on and how we can treat any disease or abnormality found.
 Our imaging modalities include digital dental radiographs, CR digital radiographs, and portable ultrasound for reproductive work and focused abdominal scans.
 For some cases, when advanced imaging such as echocardiography, CT or MRI are indicated, we will refer you to one of our local specialty centers.

 We offer a wide variety of both soft tissue advanced procedures and elective surgeries in our surgery suite.
 Our clinic is well equipped with two gas anesthesia machines and monitoring equipment.
 This is so we can keep a close eye on your pet’s vital parameters, such as heart rate, respiration rate, blood pressure, carbon dioxide output, and ECG during surgery.
 The following are just a sample of some of the routine surgeries we offer:

-- Sterilization: also called spaying and neutering, this procedure removes the reproductive organs in an animal and prevents a wide variety of both medical and behavioral problems.
+- Sterilization: also called spaying and neutering, this procedure removes the reproductive organs in an animal and prevents pet overpopulation as well as various medical and behavioral problems.

 - Declawing: this is the surgical amputation of the third phalanx of each toe (10 total) performed in cats.
 We only declaw the front paws, and your cat must be spayed or neutered prior to, or done at the same time, as this procedure.
-All cats undergoing declaw must also be indoor only cats for the rest of their lives.
+All cats undergoing declaw must have a medical consult with a doctor prior to the procedure, and should be indoor only cats for the rest of their lives.

 - Soft tissue surgeries include mass removals, both from the skin and internally from the abdomen, surgeries to remove foreign objects from the stomach, intestines, or bladder stones, excision of the spleen, cesarian-sections, and more.